I need a brazing hearth and after look around at what I could buy I settled on making one.

 I trimmed one of the bricks down and used this part at the top of the hearth as a trap for when I need to get a lot more heat into the work piece.
 I used my Record BS250 bandsaw for this with a fine wide blade – probably better to use a bit coarser blade to clear material away as the blocks are quite soft.

-The base is raised 1 brick thickness high, I did this to give strength and to allow air to circulate underneath, might be a problem with large or heavy parts – will see how this works over time.
+The base is raised 1 brick thickness high, I did this to give strength and to allow air to circulate underneath, might be a problem with large or heavy parts.
+This has worked well and the hearth is still in use after more than 4 years.

 The design gives a good working area and uses standard blocks.
 One trimmed down block is used, but you could ignore this and just go for a straight simple design.